-Fire alarm event messages identify fire alarm inputs that have been activated.
+Fire alarm event messages identify fire alarm inputs that have been activated and are stored in the ALM event message queue.
 Activated fire alarm inputs signal a fire alarm or life-threatening emergency that requires immediate attention.
-The table below describes the different fire alarm event messages that can appear on the alphanumeric display.
+The table below describes the different fire alarm event messages that can appear in the ALM event message queue.